Hyundai Auto Canada's manager of HR & DEI on how her love of people led her into the sector

 "It's understanding their goals, their career goals, and sometimes even outside of career goals,” she says.
 “That’s something that just resonates with me – it’s the best part of my job, seeing people grow into their careers across the years.”

-However, Mior is quick to point out that HR sometimes gets a bad reputation – which is wholly undeserved.
+However, Mior is quick to point out that HR sometimes gets a bad reputation – something that’s wholly undeserved.

 “Sometimes HR seems like that department that’s kept at an arm’s length,” she says.
 “They're kept in the corner or on a floor that nobody speaks with.
 I always wanted my role on any HR team to be one where you can demonstrate the ability to build culture.
 You’re the heart of the organization.
 You can drive impact and engagement, motivation and make work as enjoyable for people as you can.”

 And while HR personnel will inevitably share similar ‘people person’ traits, the industries they work in are vastly differing.
-For Mior, working in the automotive industry means grappling with the shift towards electrification.
+For Mior, working in the automotive industry means grappling with the shift towards electrification – something she finds exhilarating.

 “It's a really exciting time because it's opening up different roles and different opportunities that we wouldn't have seen before,” she explains.
 “One of my national managers once remarked ‘Hyundai is a technology company that just happens to make cars’.
 And I agree.
 Saying it that way means you open up your talent pool to a lot of different candidates – ones that want to make a real impact.”